 A lot of people ask; What is remedial massage and how can it help me?
 Let me tell you a little bit about how it works.

 With remedial massage, therapists are trained to assess your body, observe over time, and design individual treatment plans for each client.
 It is more than just a feel-good massage, they can use specific techniques to address each individual’s injury, postural or joint issues, as well as improve circulation, reduce pain and bringing a sense of general well-being.

 Remedial massage is the systematic assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation, pain and injury management.
-It’s performed to create favorable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a patient may be presenting.
+It’s performed to create favourable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a patient may be presenting.

 If a patient has suffered a moderate injury resulting in structural pain and/or loss of function, then remediation is required to reduce or eliminate pain and restore that function.
-Remedial massage is designed to balance muscle/soft tissue length, tension, tone which will in turn promote the return to normal joint/capsular/bone position; increase the flow of blood and lymph, particularly in the injured areas, thus removing blockages, damaged cells, scar tissue and adhesions resulting from injury.
+Remedial massage is designed to balance muscle/soft tissue length, tension, tone which will, in turn, promote the return to normal joint/capsular/bone position; increase the flow of blood and lymph, particularly in the injured areas, thus removing blockages, damaged cells, scar tissue and adhesions resulting from injury.

 A remedial therapist must have knowledge of anatomy, physiology and pathophysiology to determine where to treat patients.
-Their services must be based on best practice principles and before any remedial massage treatment begins, a thorough patient consultation and assessment is to be performed to ascertain the patient’s current health status.
+Their services must be based on best practice principles and before any remedial massage treatment begins, thorough patient consultation and assessment is to be performed to ascertain the patient’s current health status.
 If the patient is suitable for remedial massage and relying on the patient’s feedback to identify the areas that require attention, the therapist can then apply the relevant and appropriate treatment.